OWASP/www-committee-chapter/resources/chapter_admin/readme.md

 ## OWASP Chapter Admin FAQ

+Q: I am a Chapter Leader and I need to migrate my Chapter Page from Wiki to GitHub.
+How do I do that?

+A: Follow the steps documented here: https://owasp.org/migration

+---

 Q: I want to start a new OWASP Chapter in my town?
 What do I need to do?

 A: Send a Request - raise a ticket in JIRA: https://owasporg.atlassian.net/servicedesk/customer/portal/7/group/18/create/73